 The answer to all of the above lies in the Secure Structure Ordinance, itself a local implementation of Wis.
 Stat. § 101.12(5).
 These statutes create two primary mandates for inspection of building plans:

-- All persons seeking to inspect plans must submit an application for each building to be inspected; this application must be transmitted to the property owner and plan submitter (if applicable) as notice.
+- All persons seeking to inspect plans must submit an application for each building to be inspected.

 - In the case of "secure structures" (a building determined by the City, State, or County to have 'extraordinary security requirements'), City Records staff may restrict access to plans based on a determination of possible harm which may result from inspection.
 (See the Secure Structure Policy for examples of secure structures.)

-If a structure is determined to be "secure" under these statutes, the potential inspector may view the plans via provision of written permission from the plan owner.
+If a structure is determined to be "secure" under these statutes, the potential inspector may view the plans via provision of written permission from the plan owner (this includes via email from the structure owner).
 Depending on the type of plan to be inspected, City Records staff may also provide limited access to plans of secure structures (e.g. the requester may view, but not copy or photograph, the plans).

 Because of the application requirement for viewing all plans, City Records regrettably is unable to make digital plan images available online to the general public at this time.